-According to federal manufactured home construction rules, any manufactured home should come with a data plate.
-This is a sheet from the manufacturer that provides standardized information at a glance about the manufactured home, such as when and where it was made and what kinds of equipment it includes.
-Typically, the data plate will be posted in a place where it’s easy to access and read: The closet of a master bedroom, the electrical panel and inside a kitchen cabinet are popular choices.
+According to federal regulations, any manufactured or mobile home built in the United States on or after June 15, 1976, must have a data plate.
+This sheet from the manufacturer provides standardized information about the home, such as when and where it was made and what kinds of equipment it includes.

 The Basics of a Manufactured Home Data Plate